-PROJECTS in the Dolcos Lab focus on the following two main directions (see the Projects section, for more details):
+PROJECTS in the Dolcos Lab focus on the following two main directions (see also Projects section):

 II.
 Translational Research investigating the role of individual differences in mediating emotion-cognition interactions.
-This direction focuses on identifying the neural circuitry responsible for differential ability to experience, regulate, and remember emotions associated with age-, gender-, and personality-related differences, in both healthy and clinical groups (e.g., mood and anxiety disorders).
+This direction focuses on identifying the neural circuitry responsible for differential ability to experience, regulate, and remember emotions associated with age, sex, personality, and genetic differences in healthy and clinical groups (e.g., depression and anxiety).

 METHODS.
-We use brain imaging methods (e.g., fMRI, ERP) in conjunction with electrophysiological (e.g., skin conductance) and behavioral measurements (e.g., performance in cognitive tasks, personality questionnaires).
+We use brain imaging methods (e.g., fMRI, ERP) in conjunction with skin conductance and behavioral measurements (e.g., performance in cognitive tasks, personality questionnaires).

 OPPORTUNITIES for collaborations with other scientists are available through the Psychology Department, the Neuroscience Program, and the Beckman Institute for Advanced Science & Technology.
 Scanning takes place at the Beckman Institute's Biomedical Imaging Center, which is equipped with research dedicated MRI scanners.